pbinkley/microcopying_1940/index.markdown

 secondary sense on a limited number of individual scholars.
-As the result, most of the large projects that have been carried out are library projects, inter-library loan, newspaper, the gathering of rare books, etc. It seems to me that there must <span style="page" id="page246">[p.246]</span> be, if this program is to grow, become what it should become, more emphasis placed on microphotography for the individual scholar.
+As the result, most of the large projects that have been carried out are library projects, inter-library loan, newspaper, the gathering of rare books, etc. It seems to me that there must <span class="page" id="page246">[p.246]</span> be, if this program is to grow, become what it should become, more emphasis placed on microphotography for the individual scholar.
 The microfilm is a device of expediency and if the person who is actually the ultimate consumer, who is actually